-Ryan and Liz have collectively been in ministry for over 15 years.
-They met in 2016 while both were serving in Thailand with YWAM.
-Liz was serving with an Anti-Trafficking ministry as a Trauma Sensitive Yoga Instructor as well as the English Coordinator at a drop-in center for at-risk youth while Ryan was serving as a part of the Leadership Team in YWAM Ubon helping to lead the base as well as doing village and homeless ministry.
-They were married in 2018 and welcomed their first son, Zion Rivers, in 2019.
+They met in 2016 while in Thailand.
+Liz was working with an Anti-Trafficking ministry as a Trauma Sensitive Yoga Instructor and English Coordinator at a drop-in center for at-risk youth while Ryan was serving on the Leadership Team at a ministry in Ubon Ratchathani, serving as a translator and teams host, as well as being involved in Community Development and Education in the local villages and a Prison Outreach program.
+They were married in 2018 and welcomed their first son, Zion Rivers, in 2019 and their Daughter Luna Love in 2022.

 After the birth of their son and through some incredibly miraculous encounters, they felt led to Northern Thailand to serve with The RICD Wheelchair project.
 The RICD Wheelchair Project strives to provide mobility aid and additional medical equipment to the people of Thailand, raise awareness regarding the needs of those affected by disabilities, and empower and encourage the disadvantaged to become fully integrated into their communities.